tink-ab/tink-money-manager-android/customization-guide.md

 # Customization

-Tink PFM SDK allows you to perform various customizations to the UI.
+Tink PFM UI allows you to perform various customizations to the UI.

 ## Customize fonts